-Awesome Miner can change GPU settings, including GPU core speed and fan speed.
+Awesome Miner can change GPU settings, including GPU core speed, voltage and fan speed.
 The operations can be performed on a large scale - on many miners at the same time.
 This feature is available on all computers where Awesome Miner or Awesome Miner Remote Agent are running, and available without having to run any mining software.
-Instead, Awesome Miner uses MSI Afterburner to perform the operations where all common nVidia and AMD graphics cards are supported.

 The steps below describes the steps how to change the GPU settings for multiple Managed Miners.